psychogun/psychogun.github.io/docs/xcp-ng/USB-passthrough.md

 ---

 ## Getting started
-I am using an Ubuntu 20.04 installation on a virtual machine deployed from XCP-NG.
+I am using an Home Assistant installation on a virtual machine deployed from XCP-NG.
+I do not remember how I installed it, I think somehow somewhere along the line I used someones script to convert the HA machine to a usable format for xcp-ng.

 ### Prerequsites
-* Ubuntu 20.04 LTS
+* Home Assistant OS 6.1
 * xcp-ng 8.2

 ---